gary-butler307/world-news/README.md

 Testing

-Currenly there is an example test using enzyme on the NewsItems. to run tests run 'yarn test'.
+Currenly there is an example test using enzyme on the NewsItems and Map. to run tests run 'yarn test'.

 #details